 You’ve probably heard of “watering down the curriculum,” but have you heard of “watering up the curriculum”?
-Well, the visual devices on this CD enable teachers to do just that!
+Well, the visual devices on this flash drive enable teachers to do just that!
 These devices, called SMARTsheets, are initially drafted by teachers during the planning process and then are constructed in partnership with students in a variety of activities in subject-area classes.
 They enable instruction to be focused on cognitive elaboration strategies and higher order thinking skills at all levels of schooling.
 Additionally, they focus learning on the essential understanding of big ideas rather than on the memorization of trivial facts.
 Nevertheless, students who participate in instruction guided by SMARTsheet construction learn and remember more.
-Included on the CD are more than a hundred types of blank SMARTsheets in color or black-lined masters plus many examples of how the SMARTsheets have been used in several subject areas.
+Included on the flash drive are more than a hundred types of blank SMARTsheets in color or black-lined masters plus many examples of how the SMARTsheets have been used in several subject areas.
 What makes them different from other visual devices and graphic organizers is that they contain prompts that cue the teacher or learner to engage in thinking strategies as they tackle academic tasks.

 Edge Enterprises, Inc.